elm-review-bot/logicus/README.md

 # logicus
-Elm packages for working with Propositional and First Order Logic algorithms
+Elm packages for working with Propositional and First Order Logic algorithms.